Wendy Hawkins

 Assessment for children and adults.

-I am a Senior Lecturer in SpLD/Dyslexia at Bath Spa University teaching at the PGCert Dyslexia and the MA Inclusive Education.
+I am an Assistant Professor in Neurodiversity at the University of Birmingham, teaching at the Department of Disability, Inclusion and Special Needs (PG Certificate Dyslexia and Literacy Difficulties).
 I have worked as a primary teacher for fourteen years before training to become a specialist dyslexia assessor.
 I have an MA in Literacy Learning and Literacy Difficulties from UCL and a PhD in Cognitive Psychology and Psycholinguistics.
 I hold a BDA accreditation and professional membership and I am a trustee of the British Dyslexia Association.
 I hold an Assessment Practising Certificate.
 I offer full diagnostic assessment and report following the SASC criteria and recommend access arrangements tailored to the needs of the learner.
 I assess children, young people and adults.

 Dr Elsa Suckle